(Lee Bailey, Fresh Water Fishing Hall of Famer, is also one of the nation’s most recognized pro bass fishermen)

 Foxwoods Bass Challenge Tour

-The Foxwoods Bass Challenge Tour was declared the most professional run bass tournament in the Northeast.
-We offered the largest payouts and exposure to the experienced bass anglers of the Northeast.
-I put together 4 tournaments plus a no entry fee classic each year These events drew enough anglers to fill the field (100 boats) in all events.
+The Foxwoods Bass Challenge Tour was declared the most professional-run bass tournament in the Northeast.
+We offered the largest payouts and the most exposure to experienced bass anglers in the Northeast.
+I put together 4 tournaments plus a no-entry-fee classic each year.
+These events drew enough anglers to fill the field (100 boats) in all events.
 This was never heard of in New England.

-To finish this off there was a free classic dinner and awards ceremony to the top 50 boats held at Foxwoods Resort & Casino.
-One of the biggest draws to to the Bass Challenge tour was that thru my sponsors, We were able to give away a free fully rigged bass boat (Value $20,000) at each event and 2 bass boats (value $50,000) at the no-entry fee classic.
-This along with our professionalism and care for the environment we had the only live release boat in the northeast.
+To finish this off, there was a free classic dinner and awards ceremony for the top 50 boats held at Foxwoods Resort & Casino.
+One of the biggest draws to the Bass Challenge tour was that, along with our professionalism and care for the environment, we had the only live-release boat in the northeast.
 Thanks again to my sponsors.

-We also filmed each 2 day event for my weekly 1/2 hour TV show (Catch The Dream).
-It was my passion to give back to the New England bass anglers so that they might have a chance to go pro like I was able.
+We also filmed each 2-day event for my weekly 1/2-hour TV show (Catch The Dream).
+It was my passion to give back to the New England bass anglers so that they might have a chance to go pro as I did.
 My TV show aired weekly for many years.
 I did this while still competing on the Bassmasters Elite Series and running the Foxwoods Bass Challenge Tour.
-It was a passion of mine to teach tips and techniques for all levels of bass fisherman.
-I accomplished this with my TV show, sport show appearances on my pond and the hog trough.
-As a key speaker I was able to get a lot of time doing seminars at the sport shows and other bass fishing venues.
+It was my passion to teach tips and techniques to bass fishermen of all levels.
+I accomplished this with my TV show, show appearances on my pond, and the hog trough.
+As a key speaker, I spent a lot of time giving seminars at sport shows and other bass fishing venues.
 I continued to teach fishing to an even bigger audience by writing three books.

-My books have become a mainstay to fishermen of all expertise.
+My books have become a mainstay for fishermen of all expertise.

 Lee Bailey Fresh Water Fishing Hall of Famer first book was a fishing guide book to the Connecticut River.
 I showed my personal spots on the river for anglers to find themselves in the right areas.
 See You On The River Connecticut River Map Guidebook is the most comprehensive compilation of maps, Lees Lures and River Fishing Factors I have ever put together.
 “I am excited to be able to bring all this information to my many fans and Connecticut River anglers”.
 This book was so popular that I had to do a second printing in which I added even more maps of the river and areas to fish.
 With my Lee’s Lures Section anglers also learned which lures that were proven to catch bass on the CT River.